ravachol/kew/README.md

 ```bash
 sudo apk add pkgconfig faad2 faad2-dev taglib-dev fftw-dev opus opusfile libvorbis-dev libogg-dev git build-base chafa-dev glib-dev
 ```

-Notice that for some packages not only the library needs to be installed, but also development packages, for instance libopus-dev or opus-devel.

 Then run this (either git clone or unzip a release zip into a folder of your choice):